Skip to main content

 What to Do When a Commercial Lease Default Notice Arrives

-A commercial lease default notice can change cure rights, termination risk, guaranty exposure, possession posture, and later damages arguments.
-The first real question is what the lease actually says.
+A default notice on a commercial lease can move several things at once — cure rights, termination risk, guaranty exposure, and the damages argument later.
+The first question I ask is the one people tend to skip: what does the lease actually say?

 February 2026·7 min read